-12 Best Places To Retire In Ontario 2023: Enjoy a Life of Freedom
+17 Best Places To Retire In Ontario With a High Quality of Life 2024

-Canada offers plenty of the best places to retire.
+Canada offers plenty of the best places to retire in the world.
 Ontario is a particular favourite among Canadian retirees because of the wealth of options available.

 It’s not that every retiree will find Ontario the best for retirement.
 However, several towns in Ontario offer attractive amenities and lifestyles that suit many retirees with a retirement plan in Canada.